Roland Winston: Background

 Winston remained at University of Chicago for his graduate work in physics, completing his MS in 1957 and his Ph.D. in 1963.
 He studied under figures including Yoichiro Nambu and Subrahmanyan Chandrasekhar.
 Winston's doctoral dissertation was on "observable hyperfine effects in muon capture by complex nuclei."

+Winston died on February 8, 2025, at the age of 88.

 Scientific career

 Winston initially developed the underlying concept of the CPC for use in the study of Cherenkov radiation while working at Argonne National Laboratory in 1966.
 He was prompted to invent the CPC several years later in 1974, when Argonne director Robert Sachs asked him if it would be possible to extend the parabolic approach to solar energy applications, and if so, whether it would be superior to the existing systems that used imaging optics.
 Only a year after the invention of the CPC, it was discovered that this design had been anticipated by hundreds of millions of years by the eyes of the horseshoe crab.
 The paper announcing this discovery was also coauthored by Winston.

 A key advantage of the CPC over the earlier imaging collectors was that it could achieve very high efficiencies without needing to track the sun.
 Non-tracking collectors had previously been believed to be impossible to design.
 In addition, CPCs received considerable media attention for their ability to function even under heavily clouded and hazy skies.

 Winston and Joseph O'Gallagher devised a more refined version of the CPC in 1982, which was smaller and eliminated the need for an extra layer of glass.

 In 1988, using a new mirror-based technique, Winston and his team set a new record for concentration of solar energy, concentrating sunlight to more than 60,000 times its normal intensity.
 In 1989, Winston coauthored with W.T.
 Welford what became the defining text of the field, High Collection Nonimaging Optics.
 Later revised under the name of Nonimaging Optics, it remains a classic in the field.

 From 1989 to 1995, he served as chair of the Department of Physics of the University of Chicago.
 In addition to his solar energy work, he has continued to work in his original field of high-energy physics, conducting experiments at Argonne and Fermilab.

 In 2003, Winston left the University of Chicago, where he had been working and studying since 1952, to join the founding faculty of the University of California Merced.
 He has however remained connected the U of C and the city of Chicago, and has remained affiliated with the university's Enrico Fermi Institute.
 In 2004 he partnered with Chicago company Solargenix Energy to create roof-integrated solar cooling and heating systems.

-On June 13, 2022, Professor Winston announced he would retire on July 1, 2022.
-Of the first eight founding faculty members, he is the first one to leave after nearly two decades of service to the UC Merced and the University of California system.
+On June 13, 2022, Winston announced he would retire on July 1.
+Of the first eight founding faculty members, he was the first one to leave after nearly two decades of service to the UC Merced and the University of California system.